gsclab/chatbot/README.md

 <a name="acc_complete">
 <a name="acc_complete1">
 <b> 2.
 Ensure that you have the necessary space available in your Bluemix account to complete the lab.
 Open your Bluemix Dashboard to check if you have the required space:</b></a></a>
    * The 'Services & APIs' tile shows the number of services you have available.
 You will require space to deploy two services during the lab.
+If you do not have sufficient space for two services, then delete some existing services (visible in your dashboard) before proceeding to the next step.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![](readme_images/services2.PNG)

    * The 'Cloud Foundry Apps' tile shows the memory you have available for apps.
 You will require at least 256 MB of free space to deploy the app for this lab.
+If you do not have 256MB of free space, then delete some existing apps (visible in your dashboard) before proceeding to the next step.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![](readme_images/services1.PNG)